karol-wolski/Photography/README.md

-# Photography
+# Photography website

-Photography is a website project.
-Technologies: HTML, SCSS and JavaScript.
+Photography website is a project that was made using technologies such as HTML, CSS and JavaScript.
+[Demo](https://karol-wolski.github.io/Photography/)

 ## Installation